Steins;Gate (TV series): Release

-The series aired for 24 episodes from April 6 to September 14, 2011; and was released on DVD and Blu-ray in nine volumes from June 22, 2011 to February 22, 2012 in Japan; the ninth and final volume included a 25th "special episode" not included in the broadcast.
+The series aired for 24 episodes from April 6 to September 14, 2011, and was released on DVD and Blu-ray in nine volumes from June 22, 2011, to February 22, 2012, in Japan; the ninth and final volume included a 25th "special episode"/original video animation (OVA) not included in the broadcast, titled "Egoistic Poriomania".
 For the series' rebroadcast in 2015, an alternate version of episode 23 where Okabe does not save Kurisu was aired to promote the Steins;Gate game's sequel Steins;Gate 0.
-Steins;Gate: Sōmei Eichi no Cognitive Computing, a series of four original net animation shorts based on the series focusing on how computers could improve people's lives in the future, was made in a collaboration with IBM following a talk between Shikura and representatives from IBM Japan.
+Steins;Gate: Sōmei Eichi no Cognitive Computing, a series of four original net animation shorts based on the series focusing on how computers could improve people's lives in the future, was made in a collaboration with IBM following a discussion between Shikura and representatives from IBM Japan.
 The episodes were released from October to November 2014 on IBM's Mugendai website in Japanese, and on IBM Japan's YouTube channel in Japanese with English subtitles.

 Outside Japan, the series was distributed by different companies.
 Crunchyroll simulcast the series in North and South America, Scandinavia, the Netherlands, the Middle East, and Africa; Anime on Demand did the same in the United Kingdom.
-Funimation later acquired the license for the North American rights, produced an English dub, and released the series on DVD and Blu-ray in two volumes in 2012.
-Madman Entertainment acquired the license for the Australian rights, and streamed the series on their website.
-Manga Entertainment waited to acquire the license for the United Kingdom rights until Funimation had completed the English dub, and released it in two volumes on DVD and Blu-ray in 2013.
+Funimation later acquired the license for the North American release, produced an English dub, and released the series on DVD and Blu-ray in two volumes in 2012.
+Madman Entertainment acquired the license for the Australian release, and streamed the series on their website.
+Manga Entertainment waited to acquire the license for the United Kingdom release until Funimation had completed the English dub, and released it in two volumes on DVD and Blu-ray in 2013.